pinkpixel-dev/context-generator-mcp/USAGE.md

-# llmstxt-generator MCP Server Usage Guide
+# context-generator MCP Server Usage Guide

 ## Overview

-The llmstxt-generator is an MCP server that scrapes documentation websites and generates llmstxt files optimized for LLM consumption.
+The context-generator is an MCP server that scrapes documentation websites and generates context files optimized for LLM consumption.
 It supports multiple documentation platforms and provides intelligent content extraction and formatting.

 ## Features